 Start With One or Two Solar Panels

 The good thing is that you can start with one or two panels and add more later as you determine your needs.
 We purchased two used 80-watt solar panels two years ago along with an inverter and a controller/booster.
 We use four 6-volt golf cart batteries to store the electricity.
-By pacing our usage, this set-up will run the lights in the motor home all evening, charge up one of our computers and usually run our TV for a couple of hours.
-After some trial and error, we learned how to use our stored power to best advantage.
+By pacing our usage, this set-up will run the lights in the motor home all evening, charge up one of our computers, and usually run our TV for a couple of hours.
+After some trial and error, we learned how to use our stored power to our best advantage.

-Solar panels, like other technology, is becoming more affordable all the time.
+Solar panels, like other technology, are becoming more affordable all the time.
 Now, four years after purchasing our first used solar panels, we can purchase a new one from Amazon for about half the price.

 If you are thinking of buying solar panels, go to a reputable dealer and get someone who knows what they're talking about to help you figure out what you need and assist with initial setup.
 Do your research, or talk to some of the old hands who have been camping around Quartzsite for years.
 Some of these guys know more than the “experts” who sell the stuff!

 Windmills Are Another Great Source of Free Electricity